SSGS500 Research Design and Methods (3 semester hours)

 SSGS690 Independent Study (3 semester hours)

 This course is an opportunity for the School of Security and Global Studies graduate student to pursue an independent research project or examine a specific area of Security and Global Studies under the mentorship of a single professor.
 Participation is at the discretion of the faculty member.
 This course will require a major research paper of approximately 30-40 pages; there will be no examination.
 Students will submit a proposal prior to the start of the project, an annotated bibliography, and a final paper at week 8, all of which will count toward the final grade.
 To be eligible for an independent study, students must be enrolled in a graduate degree program, must have completed 24 hours at APUS toward their current degree program, and should have already contacted a professor and gained approval for the independent study topic.
-Once these conditions are met the student should contact his/her academic advisor.
+Once these conditions are met the student should contact their academic advisor.
 Once the course is open the student must complete an official online registration for the course.

 SSGS696 Master's Project Capstone Seminar (3 semester hours)